muazsrc/word-counter/README.md

 # word-counter
-A word counter made with javascript
+A word counter made with Html, Css and simple javascript.
+-Muaz